 Two members of Birth Companions' Lived Experience Team joined our Engagement Manager, Kate Chivers, and colleagues from the Maternal Mental Health Alliance (MMHA) and Home-Start, for The Princess of Wales' visit to Colham Manor Children’s Centre in Hillingdon, West London.
 The Princess spent time with new mothers and our Lived Experience Team members, hearing about their experiences of mental health and how integrated and holistic services make a real difference to so many mothers and families.
 We're honoured to have been invited to take part in this visit, and to have had the opportunity for our LET members to share their experiences in this way.
 We thank The Princess for taking the time to explore these important issues with us.

 FiLiA 2022: Why are pregnant women in prison?

 Birth Companions' Head of Policy and Communications, Kirsty Kitchen, joined Dr Geraldine Brown and Dr Rona Epstein at the FiLiA 2022 conference in Cardiff, for a panel discussion on their recent research into the reasons that pregnant women are in prison.
 The panel looked at the results from this research, the impacts of race, class and age on women's imprisonment, and the pervasive health inequalities present in our society and prisons.

 16th June 2022

-Birth Companions' Community Services Manager, Rubi Rodriguez Nieto, and Dr Lucy Baldwin from De Montfort University will be expert guest speakers at this in-person One Small Thing event in Cambridge in June.
-OST Live South will bring together insights from experts, personal stories, and the sharing of ideas and practice relating to trauma informed and gender responsive approaches.
-Find out more and register to attend here.
+Birth Companions' Community Services Manager, Rubi Rodriguez Nieto, and Dr Lucy Baldwin from De Montfort University were expert guest speakers at this in-person One Small Thing event in Cambridge in June.
+This event brought together insights from experts, personal stories, and the sharing of ideas and practice relating to trauma informed and gender responsive approaches.

 Principles of care for women who have involvement from children’s social services during pregnancy and up to their child’s second birthday